aspose-pdf/Aspose.PDF-Documentation/en/net/working-with-facades/pdfannotationeditor/modify-annotations/_index.md

 }
 ```

-The second method allows you to delete all the annotations of a specified type.
+The second method allows you to modify annotations.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET